GenomicsAotearoa/AGM-workshop-2023/docs/setup/setup.md

 This workshop will use a combination of "environment modules" and manually installed software.

-!!! terminal-2 "We will need to prepare our environment by running the following command to source init script which clear the environment, load required software and activate the pre-configured conda environment"
+!!! terminal-2 "We need to prepare our environment by running the following command to source an init script which will clear the environment, load required software and activate the pre-configured conda environment"

     ```bash
     source /nesi/project/nesi02659/nextflow-workshop/init-nf-day1